|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 I stated to Keith, "You already have a set of skills you can use to explore the root of intimate discontent, even though you may not be aware of them.
 Think of an intimate disappointment and analyze how you came to accept it.
 What did you do to achieve acceptance of your discontent?
 How can the same technique help you in accepting and exploring your current intimate discontent?"

 Keith used these three combined techniques to become aware of intimate discontent.
 The purpose was to increase Keith’s awareness of the discontent he already felt.
 How might these techniques benefit your divorced or separated client regarding the inevitable search for intimacy following a divorce or separation?
 Could playing this track in an upcoming session be productive?

 On this track we discussed becoming aware of intimate discontent.
 A technique for becoming aware of intimate discontent that I implement in my practice consists of three steps.
 The three steps to becoming aware of intimate discontent are experiencing feelings and defining what is wanted, and rediscovering old strategies.

 On the next track we will discuss anxiety complex as it relates to the divorced or separated client.
 The focus of this track will be on uncertainty training.
 Intolerance of uncertainty can be a core issue for clients with anxiety, specifically when following a divorce.
 Therefore, you may find it productive to implement uncertainty training in two steps.
 Step one is examining the costs and benefits of accepting uncertainty and step two is flooding with uncertainty.

 Question 6: What are three steps to becoming aware of intimate discontent?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.